NueSynth/Theme-Stylizer/README.md

-# Selene Color Scheme Designer (`color_picker.py`)
+# Selene Theme Stylizer (`selene_theme_stylizer.py`)

-**Selene Color Scheme Designer** is a powerful, user-friendly graphical tool for designing, previewing, and exporting custom color and font schemes for GUIs and applications.
-Built with PyQt6, this tool allows designers, developers, and accessibility experts to interactively adjust a wide range of visual parameters, see real-time previews, and export ready-to-use configuration code.
+**Selene Theme Stylizer** is a modern, user-friendly graphical tool for designing, previewing, and exporting custom color and font schemes for GUIs and applications.
+Built with PyQt6, this rebooted version offers a streamlined interface and advanced features for effortless theme creation and code export.

-This tool was originally developed as part of the Selene Framework, but is fully stand-alone and does not require the rest of the framework to use.
+Originally developed as part of the Selene Framework, Theme Stylizer is now a fully stand-alone utility for designers, developers, and accessibility experts.

 ---

 ## Features

 - **Visual Color Selection:**
-  Easily pick and preview background, foreground, text, and special effect colors via intuitive color dialogs.
+  Pick and preview background, foreground, text, glow, and dropdown colors with intuitive dialogs.
 - **Dropdown & Menu Styling:**
-  Fine-tune selection, highlight, menu, and text colors for dropdowns to ensure clarity and accessibility.
+  Style dropdowns with separate controls for selected, menu, highlight, and text colors.
 - **Font Customization:**
-  Choose from system and custom fonts, adjust size, and apply text styles (bold, italic, underline, strike-through).
+  Choose from system and custom fonts, set size, and toggle bold, italic, underline, and strike-through.
 - **Glow & Effects:**
-  Add and preview glow effects to text, with control over color and radius; adjust global opacity to see how your design adapts.
+  Add glow effects to text with adjustable color and radius; control global opacity for all elements.
 - **Live Preview:**
-  Instantly see how your choices affect a sample interface and dropdown menu.
+  Instantly see your theme applied to a sample interface and dropdown.
 - **Code Export:**
-  Automatically generate Python code and CSS/Qt stylesheet snippets reflecting your current selections, ready to copy into your own projects.
+  Generate ready-to-use Python and CSS/Qt stylesheet snippets reflecting your current selections.
-- **Inclusive Design:**
+- **Accessibility Tools:**
-  Test and iterate on color and font choices to meet contrast, clarity, and accessibility needs for all users.
+  Adjust alpha/transparency, preview contrast, and experiment with fonts for clarity and inclusivity.

 ---